-The review should include a survey of existing groundwater supply facilities (bores, wells, or excavations) to the extent of any environmental harm.
+The review should include a survey of existing groundwater supply facilities (bores, wells or excavations) to the extent of any environmental harm.
 The information to be gathered for analysis is to include:

+- location

+- · pumping parameters

-- location; - pumping parameters; - draw down and recharge at normal pumping rates; and - seasonal variations (if records exist) of groundwater levels.
+- draw down and recharge at normal pumping rates

+- seasonal variations (if records exist) of groundwater levels

+- · depth of supply aquifers.

 A network of observation points which would satisfactorily monitor groundwater resources both before and after commencement of operations should be developed and described in the EIS.
+The EIS should detail the design of the monitoring network and the frequency (schedule) of monitoring groundwater bores and the groundwater parameters which will be measured.